seng438-winter-2022/seng438-a5-group26/Assignment5-Report.md

 For an acceptable failure rate of 8 for every 10,000 seconds, the software is quite clearly reliable.
 Though there is a brief instance of it entering the *reject* zone, it quite quickly becomes *acceptable* and stays in firmly in this zone for the rest of the data.
 No additional reliability data would be necessary to see that this software matches our criteria of 8/10,000.

 # 4. Comparison of Results
 For the RDC the software is acceptable if the failure rate is 4 per 10,000 seconds or higher.
 Other wise this software is unacceptable.
 Similarily, for reliability growth analysis, the software will be come acceptable at failure intesity of 0.5, any higher will mean that the software is unacceptable for release.
+Though both of these methods provide different kinds of results, we can see from both that depending on our minimal tolerance for error, the software can be accepted.

 # 5. Discussion on Similarity and Differences of the Two Techniques
 Both of these techniques are used to understand the reliablility of the system using failure data.
 Using RDC, the system can be analyzed upto the lastest failure and whether or not the system needs more testing, whereas using reliability growth analysis the trend of the system's relability can be determined and whether or not this is an acceptable goal given the failure data.